SaraMkh/Casting_Agency/README.md

             }

 -POST '/actors'
 Create a new actor,
 which will require the name, age, gender and movie id (which movie he will acto in it) of the actor.
+Data:

             {
             "actor": (the entered actor)",